Graduate Applied Practice Experiences (GrAPEs)

 The MPH is a professional practice degree, and as such, we believe it is important for students to be exposed to and involved in public health practice throughout the program.
-Each MPH student must earn a minimum of four GrAPE units.
-Each GrAPE unit requires approximately 25 clock hours of working with or working in a practice setting.
+Each MPH student must earn a minimum of 100 hours working with or working in a practice setting.

 Students earn GrAPEs in a variety of ways – some in class, some outside of class -- but all have the following requirements in common:

 Per accreditation requirements, each MPH student must produce a minimum of two products that demonstrate a minimum of five competencies, of which at least three must be foundational competencies.
-Students must upload the products, and related forms, into their e-Portfolio.
+Students must turn in their proposals, summary reports, and products to the GrAPE coordinator.
 Additional information and forms are in the MPH organizational site on Blackboard.